ava-labs/hypersdk/docs/tutorials/morpheusvm/morpheusvm.md

 ## Creating `Transfer` Pt.
 1

 We'll implement a single `Transfer` action to handle payments in a native token.
-Actions are wrapped into the HyperSDK `chain.Transaction` type and executed on-chain.
+Actions are wrapped into the HyperSDK `chain.SignedTransaction` type and executed on-chain.

 A HyperSDK transaction includes a slice of actions.
 When the transaction is executed, it verifies the transaction validity and then executes each action included in the transaction sequentially.
 If any